-- 2.7 Home seekers who lack the capacity to enter into and sustain a tenancy agreement home seekers will not qualify for social housing if it is considered that they lack the mental capacity to enter into a tenancy agreement and the obligations and conditions attached to that tenancy.
-Before making a decision on capacity we will seek representations from professional and other appropriate agencies.
-Where a home seeker is considered not to have the capacity to hold a tenancy we will work with the appropriate agencies to identify alternative approaches to securing accommodation. - 2.8 Home seekers considered to be guilty of unacceptable behaviour serious enough to make them unsuitable as a tenant - Home seekers will not qualify for social housing if they are considered to be unsuitable to be a tenant.
+- 2.9 Being a Home Owner is not a barrier to joining the housing register, however. any offers of accommodation made to a homeowner would be subject to the applicant demonstrating that the property is affordable and that they would satisfy the requirement of occupying the home they were allocated as their main/principal home. - 2.10 Home seekers who lack the capacity to enter into and sustain a tenancy agreement home seekers will not qualify for social housing if it is considered that they lack the mental capacity to enter into a tenancy agreement and the obligations and conditions attached to that tenancy.
+Before making a decision on capacity the Council will seek representations from professional and other appropriate agencies.
+Where a home seeker is considered not to have the capacity to hold a tenancy, the Council will work with the appropriate agencies to identify alternative approaches to securing accommodation.

+2.11 Home seekers considered to be guilty of unacceptable behaviour serious enough to make them unsuitable as a tenant - Home seekers will not qualify for social housing if they are considered to be unsuitable to be a tenant.
 This must be evidenced and proportionate and take account of the seriousness of the behaviour, the length of time since occurrence, the situation of the home seeker at the time of the event(s) and what steps have been taken to prevent future incidents.
 Where a home seeker has been found to be intentionally homeless and they are the perpetrator of unacceptable behaviour they will not be eligible to join the housing register.

-The following are examples but not an exhaustive list of reasons as to why a home seeker would not qualify for social housing, either at the point of application or at any time during their time on the housing register, when a change of circumstances occurs and triggers exclusion.
+The following are examples but not an exhaustive list of reasons as to why a home seeker would not qualify for social housing, either at the point of application or at any time during their time on the housing register.

 - a) Behaviour that would give grounds for mandatory possession.
-For example anti-social behaviour such as causing nuisance and annoyance to neighbours - b) Behaviour of the home seeker or a member of the home seeker's household which would entitle the landlord to gain an outright possession order - c) Owing a housing related debt greater than £500 to a Council, registered provider or private landlord and there is no evidence of willingness to reduce/repay the debt and there is no evidence of an overriding housing need.
+For example anti-social behaviour such as causing nuisance and annoyance to neighbours - b) Behaviour of the home seeker or a member of the home seeker's household which would entitle the landlord to gain an outright possession order - c) Owing a housing related debt greater than £500 to a Council, registered provider or private landlord and there is no evidence of willingness to reduce/repay the debt.
 Housing debts could include rent arrears, court costs, temporary accommodation charges, sundry debts such as clearance, damage, council tax or repayment of rent deposit (this is not an exhaustive list). - i.
-A willingness to pay will usually be considered as regular payments made over a 12 week period to reduce the debt as part of an agreement with the organisation the debt is owed to.
-Except in exceptional circumstances all agreed payments over this time period should be made without fail. - ii.
-To remain on the register the home seeker will be expected to maintain these payments until the debt is clear.
+A willingness to pay will usually be considered as regular payments made over a 12-week period to reduce the debt as part of an agreement with the organisation the debt is owed to.
+Except in exceptional circumstances all agreed payments over this time period should be made without fail.
+To remain on the register the home seeker will be expected to maintain these payments until the debt is clear. - ii.
+In cases of overriding housing need home seekers may be accepted on to the housing register but placed in low band until such time as they are able to demonstrate willingness to pay.